clone95/Facebook-Automation/README.md

-# Reddit-messages-scraper
+# Facebook Messages Scraper

-A tool for automating Reddit notification and answers.
+A tool for automating Facebook notification.